 Attention-deficit/hyperactivity disorder, more commonly known simply as ADHD, is a widely diagnosed mental illness in children and adolescents.
 This disorder is characterized by the presentation of a combination of symptoms, including impulsivity, hyperactivity, and/or persistent inattention, or by the presentation of all three interchangeably.
 While acting on impulses, having sudden bouts of hyperactivity, or struggling to maintain attention are things that everyone experiences throughout their lives, those who have ADHD find that the presence of these experiences is so severe and occurs so often that it has begun to hinder their ability to function appropriately each day.
 However, while the impact that the symptoms of ADHD can have on a child or adolescent can be detrimental, there are many treatment options available.

 Resource Treatment Center is a residential placement for children and adolescents between the ages of 11 and 21 who are in need of a safe, secure, and structured setting while addressing behavioral and emotional impairments and deficits.
-All of our programs are designed to provide intensive mental health treatment for psychiatric, behavioral, and/or chemical dependency concerns in a comfortable and nonthreatening environment that is conducive to healing and recovery.
+All of our programs are designed to provide intensive mental health treatment for psychiatric and behavioral concerns in a comfortable and nonthreatening environment that is conducive to healing and recovery.
 At Resource, we recognize that having a child who is struggling with the all-encompassing symptoms of ADHD can be frustrating, discouraging, and leave you feeling helpless, but we are here to help both you and your child.
 Our compassionate staff has years of experience helping children learn to gain control of their symptoms and develop the coping skills needed to successfully move forward towards a bright and happy future.

 Having a child who has attention-deficit/hyperactivity disorder can be extremely aggravating as it may be hard to understand why he or she cannot seem to gain control over his or her behaviors.
 It can also be frustrating because, in many situations, children with ADHD do not always have the capability to pick up on what others or thinking or feeling, so they tend to fail to recognize social cues and gestures.
 Even when they try to pay attention, children and adolescents with ADHD can have difficulty maintaining it, which can add to the level of frustration you may be feeling.
 Here are some helpful tips to keep in mind when you have a child who is struggling with attention-deficit/hyperactivity disorder: